 “I thought I told you to stop anyone coming in?”
 Said Lady Howarth to the butler.

-“I meant to, your Lady,” said the butler, “I don’t know what happened.”
+“I meant to, your Ladyship,” said the butler, “I don’t know what happened.”

 Marie addressed the Bishop, “Monseigneur, you must stop.”